Mercedes M157 Engine Problems

 • Coolant hoses

-Throughout the remainder of the article we will briefly discuss these 5 common M157 issues.
-We will include a few warning signs and symptoms of each of the problems.
+Throughout the remainder of the article I will briefly discuss these common M157 issues.
+I will also include a few warning signs and symptoms of each of the problems.

-We figured we would knock out the M157 timing chain discussion first since it’s predominately an issue on early model M157 engines.
+Timing chain problems are predominately an issue on early model engines.
 2011 and 2012 model M157 AMG engines have a problem with oil drainage from the cylinder head on initial start-up.
 This leads to brief oil starvation of the timing chain tensioner.
 Ultimately, this causes the timing chain to stretch and then requires that the timing chains be replaced.
-Later model M157 engines had a check valve installed to prevent the oil starvation issues.
+Later model engines had a check valve installed to prevent the oil starvation issues.
 A revised timing chain tensioner and guides were also installed on 2013+ M157 AMG engines.
 As such, it is mostly 2011 and 2012 models affected by the timing chain problems.

 A few common symptoms of M157 AMG63 timing chain issues include: